 - C. Type II Land Division (Major Partition or Subdivision).
 A major partition or subdivision shall be a Type II procedure when a street is extended, satisfactory street conditions exist and the resulting parcels/lots comply with the standards of the zoning district and this chapter.
 Satisfactory street conditions exist when the Director determines one of the following: - 1.
 Existing streets are stubbed to the property boundaries and are linked by the land division. - 2.
 An existing street or a new proposed street need not continue beyond the land division in order to complete an appropriate street system or to provide access to adjacent property. - 3.
 The proposed street layout is consistent with a street pattern adopted as part of the Comprehensive Plan or an officially adopted City street plan.
-Response: The proposal is for a Type II residential subdivision with two Type III Variances.
+Response: The proposal is for a Type II "Needed Housing" residential subdivision designed in compliance with applicable standards.